torinmr/nuclear_simulation/readme.md

 need to reload, and enqueues a future event for when the launcher will be able to fire again.

-There are several versions of the simulation, in subdirectories of `/lib`, exploring different aspects.
-A good entry point for exploring each one is `simulation.py`, which holds the core simulation loop and initializes all of the other entities.
+There are several versions of the simulation in different subdirectories.
+A good entry point for exploring each one is `lib/simulation.py`, which holds the core simulation loop and initializes all of the other entities.